JaneliaSciComp/SongExplorer/README.md

 window length in tics and should round down to a power of two.

 * `stride` is the time, in milliseconds, by which the `window`s in the spectrogram are shifted.
-1000/`stride` must be an integer.
+1000/`stride` must be an integer multiple of the downsampling rate achieved by `stride after`.

 * `mel & DCT` controls the frequency resolution of the mel-frequency cepstrum.
 The first number specifies how many frequencies to use when resampling the